plandes/userauth/README.md

 - Build the software: `make`
 - Build the distribution binaries: `make dist`

-Note that you can also build a single jar file with all the dependencies with: `make package`
+Note that you can also build a single jar file with all the dependencies with:
+`make package`.

 ## Other Libraries